Project Summary

 Methodology

 Cattle hides were artificially contaminated with E. coli O157:H7 and Salmonella spp.
 These hides were then subjected to one of eight treatments designed to reduce microbial contamination levels.
-The eight treatments are as follows (Treatments 1-5 and 8 were sprayed and treatments 6 and 7 were poured on the cattle hides):
+The eight treatments were as follows (Treatments 1-5 and 8 were sprayed and treatments 6 and 7 were poured on the cattle hides):

 1. Water (Control)